csshark/sdr-cap/README.md

 <h2>Additional Information</h2>
 <p>For any questions or issues, feel free to open an issue in the GitHub repository or contact the project maintainers.</p>
+<p><b>Note:</b>This tool is going to be developed on its own.
+That means the OFDM and system structure is going to be created by me.</p>
+<p>For now it is just fixed openwifi + migration tutorial with additional packet capture tool.</p>